Nexis-Network/homepage/content/docs/introduction/branching.md

 <a id="branches-coming-soon/"></a>

-With Exzo Network, you can quickly and cost-effectively branch your data for development, testing, and various other purposes, enabling you to improve developer productivity and optimize continuous integration and delivery (CI/CD) pipelines.
+With Nexis Network, you can quickly and cost-effectively branch your data for development, testing, and various other purposes, enabling you to improve developer productivity and optimize continuous integration and delivery (CI/CD) pipelines.

 ## What is a branch?